RubyLane/parse_args/doc/parse_args.md

     (those that share a *name*) will supply a default value in *name* if none were passed.
 A **-required** setting on any of the linked **-multi** arguments will require that the caller supply at least one of them.
-If multiple different flags were given, the one last in the argument list applies.
+If multiple different flags were given, the one last in the argument list applies, unless **-all** was specified (on any linked option), in which case all instances are grouped as a list in *name*, in the order they were specified.

 **-alias**
 :   Treat the value supplied for this argument as a variable name and bind the